Establishing and Operating Transparent

 |

-■Number of Agenda Items and Reports by the Board of Directors in FY2023
+■Number of Agenda Items and Reports by the Board of Directors in FY2024

 Evaluation of the Effectiveness of the Board of Directors

-As in the previous year, the Board received high ratings for its openness and candid discussions and support for outside officers.
+In particular, the Company continued to receive high ratings for the composition and scope of its Board of Directors, its openness and candid discussions, and the support for outside directors.
 We believe that questions and opinions from outside officers are important for our decision-making process, and we will continue these efforts.

 ■Board Effectiveness Evaluation Process